 Brittany's story shows a great deal about the current discussion of euthanasia.
-It is immensely personal.
+It is immensely personal, and yet very public.
 Dan Diaz held back on many of the details of her final minutes saying they are 'sacred'.
 He is right.
 It is hard to think of a more intense or personal moment.
 The patient and family and friends deserve some privacy and protection.
 Hospitals and nursing homes close the door and draw the curtains around the dying.